Onslaught (DC Comics): Television

-Onslaught appears in Young Justice: Outsiders, consisting of Psimon, Devastation, Mammoth, Shimmer, Icicle Jr., the Terror Twins, and Holocaust.
+Onslaught appears in Young Justice, consisting of Psimon, Devastation, Mammoth, Shimmer, Icicle Jr., the Terror Twins, and Holocaust.
 This version of the group serves Queen Bee and the Light.
 Additionally, Jaculi appears as an assassin and member of Baron Bedlam's metahuman trafficking ring who is sent to kill Markovia's king and queen before Jaculi is killed in turn by Bedlam.